In this article, You will read Biotechnology and Applications of Biotechnology – for UPSC IAS.

 - Recombinant DNA is possible because DNA molecules from all organisms share the same chemical structure.
 They differ only in the nucleotide sequence within that identical overall structure.

-- In most cases, organisms containing recombinant DNA have apparently normal phenotypes.
-That is, their appearance, behavior, and metabolism are usually unchanged.
+- In most cases, organisms containing recombinant DNA have apparently normal phenotypes(observable physical properties of an organism), That is, their appearance, behavior, and metabolism are usually unchanged.

 The basic steps involved in Recombinant DNA Technology:

 - Isolation of a DNA fragment containing a gene of interest that needs to be cloned (called as insert).

 - Generation of a recombinant DNA (rDNA) molecule by insertion of the DNA fragment into a carrier DNA molecule called vector (e.g. plasmid) that can self-replicate within a host cell.

 - Transfer of the rDNA into an E. coli host cell (a process called transformation).

 - Selection of only those host cells carrying the rDNA and allowing them to multiply thereby multiplying the rDNA molecules.